-Explain analytical models of the consumer and business buying processes, and assess their implications for solutions to B2C and B2B marketing problems.
+2. Explain analytical models of the consumer buying process and assess their implications for solutions to B2C marketing problems.

 This module introduces students to a range of marketing essentials and contemporary forms of marketing, including; the marketing mix, segmentation, branding, consumer behaviour, digital marketing, supply-chain management and marketing communications.
 The module also aims to develop understanding of the history and nature of marketing as a core business discipline and academic subject, and of how marketing knowledge can be applied to real world phenomena and problems in business and society.